Luis Garcia Player Props: Nationals vs. Rangers

-Luis Garcia -- with a slugging percentage of .244 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals against the Texas Rangers, with Andrew Heaney on the hill, on July 8 at 4:05 PM ET.
+Luis Garcia -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals against the Texas Rangers, with Dane Dunning on the mound, on July 9 at 12:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+He strung together two hits (going 2-for-3 with a triple) in his last game against the Rangers.

 Luis Garcia Game Info & Props vs. the Rangers